ZupIT/beagle-docs/content/en/resources/customization/beagle-for-react-native/localhost.md

 ### localhost vs 10.0.2.2
-Another problem of running your backend in the localhost is that while iOS does work with the address `localhost`, Android doesn't.
-On Android, to access the localhost, you need to use the ip `10.0.2.2`.
+Another problem of running your backend in the localhost is that while iOS does work with the address `localhost`, Android emulator doesn't.
+On Android emulator, to access the localhost, you need to use the ip `10.0.2.2`.
 To solve this problem, you can use react native's `Platform` to decide what address to use.
 See the example below: